 Documentation of your legal status if you are not a United States citizen; and

 Two (2) acceptable proofs of established California residency (see list below)

-3. Voter’s registration card or Proof of voter registration stamped by County Registrar’s Office
+3. Voter’s registration card or proof of voter registration stamped by County Registrar’s Office (Receipts not

 4. Utility bill (DWP, gas, telephone, electric, cable, etc.) for the appropriate time period.